nickyhajal/world-domination-summit/_content/academies.md

 There is no limit to how many Academies you can register for.
 Academy tickets are capacity controlled and offered on a first-come first-served basis.
 Once an Academy session sells out, we will not be issuing extra tickets, and all tickets are non-refundable and non-transferrable.

-<b>PLEASE NOTE: Registration for 2016 Academies is coming soon.</b>
+<b>PLEASE NOTE: Registration details for 2016 Academies will be available after regular ticket sales end.</b>

 &nbsp;